hodvak/inferno-tests/README.md

 ## How to Install ##
 1. Download the code [from here](https://github.com/hodvak/inferno_tests/archive/refs/heads/main.zip).
-   Or by select the wanted stable version [from here](https://github.com/hodvak/inferno_tests/releases/) and download the `inferno_tests.zip` zip file
+   Or by selecting the wanted stable version [from here](https://github.com/hodvak/inferno_tests/releases/) and download the `inferno_tests.zip` zip file
 2. Move the zip file to your linux (virtual machine/inferno)
 3. Open the zip file and extract the `inferno_tests` directory to wherever you want (strongly recommended not to save it on the desktop (for clear desktop))